 But we can hold to the One who sees, who knows, and who will make known in His time.

 And, we can say with Sarah, “You are the God who sees me…” (Genesis 16:13), my El Roi!

-For the broken body, He may heal in the present or He may have a purpose we either can’t see or must wait to see; but always He is seeking to draw those hurting into His presence and provide a clearer view, not necessarily of the circumstances, but of our Jehovah Rapha, our God who heals both the body and the soul though sometimes not fully until eternity; our Shalom is our peace.
+For the broken body, He may heal in the present or He may have a purpose we either can’t see or must wait to see; but always He is seeking to draw those hurting into His presence and provide a clearer view, not necessarily of the circumstances, but of El Shaddai, God Almighty, our Jehovah Rapha, the God who heals both the body and the soul though sometimes not fully until eternity; always He is our Shalom, our peace.

 “You keep him in perfect peace whose mind is stayed on you, because he trusts in you.”
 (Isaiah 26:3)

 For the broken relationship, it is His purpose that light shine into the dark places not to destroy but to reveal His path of redemption, to bring repentance and restoration, for broken trust to be reestablished and a deeper oneness to be formed; or He may reveal to protect one from a walk down a harder path.

 But, always, He will draw those involved deeper into Himself – for His child a return to the truth or, for the unredeemed, the offer of new life.